ParkerLab/ataqv/README.rst

 reads to your reference genome.
 If you want accurate duplication metrics, you'll also need to have marked duplicates in that BAM file.
-If you have a BED file containing peaks called on your data, ataqc can produce some additional metrics using that.
+If you have a BED file containing peaks called on your data, ataqv can produce some additional metrics using that.

-Verifying ataqc results with data from a variety of common tools is on our to-do list, but so far, we've only used `bwa`_, `Picard's MarkDuplicates`_, and `MACS2`_ for these steps.
-A pipeline like ours can be generated with the included ``make_ataqc_pipeline`` script.
-Its output product starts from a BAM file of aligned reads, marks duplicates and calls peaks, then runs ataqc and produces a web viewer for the output.
+Verifying ataqv results with data from a variety of common tools is on our to-do list, but so far, we've only used `bwa`_, `Picard's MarkDuplicates`_, and `MACS2`_ for these steps.
+A pipeline like ours can be generated with the included ``make_ataqv_pipeline`` script.
+Its output product starts from a BAM file of aligned reads, marks duplicates and calls peaks, then runs ataqv and produces a web viewer for the output.

 Running
 =======

-The main program is ataqc.
-Run ``ataqc --help`` for complete instructions.
+The main program is ataqv.
+Run ``ataqv --help`` for complete instructions.

-When run, ataqc prints a human-readable summary to its standard output, and writes complete metrics to the file named with the `--metrics-file` option.
+When run, ataqv prints a human-readable summary to its standard output, and writes complete metrics to the file named with the `--metrics-file` option.